 As a member of OCERS you are part of a program designed to help you achieve a secure future.
 OCERS provides eligible employees of the County of Orange and other participating employers the opportunity to earn retirement benefits they can count on.
 We offer a lifetime benefit at retirement, disability and survivor protection.

 If you become permanently incapacitated from performing your usual and customary job duties while a member of OCERS, you may be eligible for a Disability Retirement allowance.
 If you feel you may be eligible, please contact OCERS’ Disability Section at (714) 558-6200 for the necessary forms and for more information.

-If you meet the age and service requirement, you may retire for Service Retirement at any time during the processing of your disability application.
+If you meet the age and service requirement, you may retire with a Service Retirement at any time during the process of your disability application.